Exponentials as Substitutions and the Cost of Cut Elimination in Linear Logic: The Linear Substitution Calculus

 Linear head reduction has many interesting property.
-For the present paper, the most relevant one is the \emph{sub-term property}, which, for the given presentation, is proved by Accattoli and Dal Lago in \cite{DBLP:conf/rta/AccattoliL12} (it was already used by Danos \& Regnier's and Mascari \& Pedicini, but not exploited for complexity analyses).
+For the present paper, the most relevant one is the \emph{sub-term property}, which, for the given presentation, is proved by Accattoli and Dal Lago in \cite{DBLP:conf/rta/AccattoliL12} (it was already used by Danos and Regnier and Mascari and Pedicini, but not exploited for complexity analyses).

-\begin{thm}[Sub-term property for $\tolh$, \cite{DBLP:conf/rta/AccattoliL12}] All the sub-terms duplicated by $\tolhs$ along a linear head evaluation sequence $\tm \tolh^* \tmtwo$ are sub-term of $\tm$ (up to variables renaming). \end{thm}
+\begin{thm}[Sub-term property for $\tolh$, \cite{DBLP:conf/rta/AccattoliL12}] All the sub-terms duplicated by $\tolhs$ along a linear head evaluation sequence $\tm \tolh^* \tmtwo$ are sub-terms of $\tm$ (up to variables renaming). \end{thm}

 The good strategy for IMELL that we shall define in \refsect{strategy} generalizes linear head reduction to the whole of IMELL and preserves its sub-term property.
-For that, note that $\tolh$ never evaluates inside ES.
+For that, note that $\tolh$ never evaluates inside ESs.
 Similarly, the good strategy shall not evaluate inside cuts.
 Note also that $\tolh$ does not compute normal forms, as it never evaluates arguments.
 Since we want the good strategy to compute cut-free proofs, we shall have to evaluate the analogous of arguments in our framework (namely, the left premises of subtractions).
-This shall be obtained by entering into arguments only under some conditions, similarly to how $\tolh$ is generalized to enter inside arguments by Accattoli and co-authors \cite{DBLP:journals/corr/AccattoliL16,DBLP:conf/aplas/AccattoliBM15}, obtaining linear leftmost-outermost reduction.
+This shall be obtained by entering into arguments only under some conditions, similarly to how $\tolh$ is generalized to enter inside arguments by Accattoli and co-authors \cite{DBLP:journals/corr/AccattoliL16,DBLP:conf/aplas/AccattoliBM15}, obtaining \emph{linear leftmost-outermost reduction}.